CASTELO ARCHAEOLOGICAL PROJECT

 Transportation

 Students are expected to provide their own transportation to and from Portugal (Lisbon airport) as airfare is not included in the tuition.
 Once in Portugal, transportation will be provided by the field school.
-Upon arrival at the Lisbon airport on Sunday, July 27 (5 week session) OR Sunday, August 10 (3 week session), students will be greeted by either Rui, Bianca, or Pouca and brought as a group to Redondo.
-At the end of the three week/five week session, students will be brought back to the Lisbon airport.
+Upon arrival at the Lisbon airport for each session, you will be greeted by either Rui, Bianca, or Pouca and brought as a group to Redondo.
+At the end of each session, students will be brought back to the Lisbon airport.
 Please inform us of your travel plans as far in advance as possible.

 Meals